 Korean pickled radish (chicken-mu) is an incredibly popular Korean side dish or banchan that is served up in almost all Korean restaurants worldwide.
-Learn how to make this at home so you can have it anytime!
+Using only 1 vegetable, learn how to make this at home so you can have it anytime!

 - Why You’ll Love This Side Dish